 that if the site is not labelled it then you wont be very easily able to access it.
 I think one should view the Internet like a sort of, you know like he Cold War a sort of armed struggle between the people who want to get stuff out and the

 people who want to regulate it.
 It will be down to the makers of software, whether you can filter out things which you don't want your family to see and that is the way it will go I think.

 Paul in London:

-those who want to see it make a pilgrimage to Paris.
+since, those who want to see it make a pilgrimage to Paris.
 The unofficial line is that the most likely explanation is Kubrick got fed up with the film being a political football.
-It has also been suggested that Kubrick received death threats to his family and
+It has also been suggested that Kubrick received death threats to

 One shouldn't give too much status to what is called an unofficial line, the unofficial line is generally journalists sitting behind word processors wondering what to say and putting down the first thing that comes into their heads.